How to Show Tables in Oracle Database

 We used dbForge Studio for Oracle to demonstrate the execution of commands against our databases.
 The Studio is an IDE for database development, management, and administration favored by numerous database experts for its powers and flexibility.

 You can list tables in the Oracle database without typing any commands at all.
+Open dbForge Studio for Oracle, connect to the required database, and expand Tables in Database Explorer.

 You can edit and manage tables visually directly from there.
 Right-click the necessary table and view the available options.